 Put down that cup of instant noodles.
 Seriously.
 Why settle for mediocre when you have the real deal... from scratch?
 Fine, there is an extra 15-20 minutes (gasp) that will go to preparing the real deal, but in my books that is the definition of quick and easy.
 The extra (small) time investment is soo worth the result.
-Freshly made, quick and easy vegetarian ramen, get in my belly, now!
+Freshly made, quick and easy vegetarian ramen is packed with fresh vegetables, noodles, and authentic flavours, and it's ready in just 15 minutes.
+Get in my belly, now!

 I always have a few packs of dry ramen noodles in my pantry for emergency lazy meals like this one.
 You know, sometimes you are just too tired to cook.
 I have been there and, in fact, I am there on a regular basis....
 The answer is quick and easy vegetarian ramen.

 And let's set things straight.
 Lazy meals do not mean unhealthy meals.
 For some reason, ramen noodles seem to have racked up a bad reputation.
 I guess it's largely due to the instant cup noodles kind.
 I mean, of course dinner out of a styrofoam cup is not going to be healthy.
 Leave the cup noodles to the college kids.
 Real ramen (not the 25 cent kind) is healthy and full of fresh ingredients, not dried carrots and peas that come to life when you add water... yikes.
 Put that stuff away and use real ingredients!

 The best thing about ramen is that it is pretty much fully customizable.
 The important thing is the soup base.
 That, you don't want to change.
 But the protein and vegetables can be switched up for whatever you have on hand.

 - Broth and seasonings - vegetable stock, ginger, garlic, sesame oil, soy sauce, mirin or rice wine vinegar

 - Vegetables - fresh shiitake mushrooms and baby spinach